-A gluten-free diet eliminates foods that contain gluten, a group of proteins present in foods such as wheat, rye, and barley.
+A gluten-free diet avoids foods that contain gluten, a group of proteins present in foods such as wheat, rye, and barley.
+Instead, a person’s diet will focus on fresh fruits and vegetables, fish, meat, and other foods without gluten.

 People who have celiac disease or a non-celiac gluten sensitivity (NCGS) need to follow a gluten-free diet.
 For a person living with celiac disease, a gluten-free diet is the only current treatment.